The cities of Kingsville, Texas, and Elk City, Oklahoma, are learning hard work pays off.

 Every retailer has its own set of qualifications that potential sites must meet.
 Determining what type of demographics the retailer requires, how close is their nearest store, and what level of income residents must have is essential in retail recruitment.
 One of retailers’ biggest concerns is cannibalization.
 If they put a store too close to an existing one, they could potentially have two stores competing for the same customer base.
 All of these factors, and more, went into the firm’s decision to recruit Hobby Lobby on behalf of Kingsville and Elk City.

 Hobby Lobby is expected to hire 35-50 new employees in each store.
+They will also be using DataCheck’s employment screening service to ensure they hire qualified individuals.
 The giant crafting retailer sells home décor products such as fabric, home accents, floral pieces, and custom framing as well as crafting supplies such as paint, yarn, beads, and scrapbooking materials.
 Seven hundred Hobby Lobby stores exist nationwide.

 The Retail Coach Congratulates Our Clients, Kingsville and Elk City!!